neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/connections/unions.md

 }

 input AuthorOptions {
-  """
-  Specify one or more AuthorSort objects to sort Authors by.
-The sorts will be applied in the order in which they are arranged in the array.
+  """Specify one or more AuthorSort objects to sort Authors by.
+The sorts will be applied in the order in which they are arranged in the array."""
-  """
   sort: [AuthorSort]
   limit: Int
   skip: Int
+}

+input AuthorPublicationsBookCreateFieldInput {
+  node: BookCreateInput!
+  properties: WroteCreateInput!
 }

 input AuthorPublicationsBookDeleteFieldInput {